amycatgirl/bottom-sheet-wc/README.md

-# Bottom Sheet
+# Bottom Sheet Web Component
-Bottom sheet, implemented in pure HTML, CSS, and JavaScript
+Bottom sheet, implemented in pure HTML, CSS, JavaScript and the WebComponents API.

 ## Features
 - There is a draggable area to resize the sheet